kwonus/Quelle/Quelle-AVX.md

 "part&/verb/"

 The SDK, provided by Digital-AV, has marked each word of the bible text for part-of-speech.
-With Quelle's rich syntax, this type of search is easy and intuitive.
+With the rich syntax of Quelle, this type of search is easy and intuitive.

 Of course, part-of-speech expressions can also be used independently of an AND condition, as follows: